 She nodded.

-The neighbour saw Ravi washing his plate near the sink outside.
-The next day, the neighbour did the same.
-At work, Ravi stopped using extra cups during tea time.
-Later that day, in the office, Ravi opted to serve himself, his friends were sitting in the usual place and waiting for the server.
+Later that day, in the office, Ravi opted to serve himself instead of packed meals.
+His friends were sitting in the usual place and waiting for the server bring their order.
 They enquired him, he said, “if I serve myself, I will take how much I want and I will finish the plate.
-I will not waste and throw it.
+I will not waste and throw it.”
+They are smirk within the bench.
+Within days, his friends understood Ravi’s trick towards controlled eating and less food wastage.

 After the food, he washed the plate and tumbler himself.
-Water splashed.
-The plate became clean.
+Water splashed in a minimum, the plate became clean.
 It felt simple.
 It felt right.
 No one spoke about it.
 No rules and there no advice.
 Just watching and copying.
 The days passed.

-The world did not change in one day.
+The world will not change in one day.
 But Ravi did, and sometimes, that is how change begins.

 Subscribe to our email newsletter to get the latest posts delivered right to your email.